Country Director, Francophone West Africa - IPA

 Mitigate and manage risks

-- Take steps to mitigate risk and to safeguard the organization’s reputation; and
+- Take steps to mitigate risks and to safeguard the organization’s reputation; and

 - Oversee procurement, safety, billing and security and ensure organizational legal compliance.

-- A minimum of 5 years of relevant work experience, including 3 years in a management position;
+- A minimum of 5-7 years of relevant work experience, including 3 years in a management position; preferably experience in research and policy engagement.

 - Experience in developing research projects, experience with budgeting and project planning;